therebedragons101/data_binding_poc_vala/README.md

 IMPLEMENTATION STAGES

-- Stage 1 (getting basic databaingding in order)
+- Stage 1 (getting basic databaingding in order) 95% done
 - Stage 2 (split files/move to library, so feedback on public api is possible)
 - Stage 3 (add advanced features)
 - Stage 4 (rewrite final product in C if I don't decide to stay in Vala )

+NOTE! at this stage i would strongly advise running demo and look trough its tutorial as this aproach takes very different and unique way. i will most pobably will just ignore people if i detect that they talk about something different and they lack understanding the basic direction of this project

 TODO